paulmarrington/Unity-Documentation/Decoupler/index.md

 Decoupling means providing a familiar code interface to components of similar functionality.
 Two examples that come to mind are UI Text components and Cameras.

 ## How do I use decoupled components?
 Drag the decoupled component into the inspector for your game object.
-It is bright enough to work out and load the component it needs.
+The decoupler is bright enough to work out and load the component it needs.
 When you have a choice, load a component first, and the decoupler uses it.
 If the decoupler already exists, select *Reset* to have it pick up and changes.

 <img src="Textual.png" width="50%">